 Image : NOTE: The below Blu-ray captures were taken directly from the Blu-ray disc.

 The Missouri Breaks has made it to Blu-ray from Kino Lorber.
 The image, even at theatrical release, was never crisp and pristine.
 The film has always looked heavy and supports the director's style.
 Everything looks true - and occasionally soft - without exuberant colors or substantial depth.
 Contrast seems fine - but not exceptionally defining.
 SD would carry this off quite poorly and I expect the single-layered transfer at 1.85:1 is about as good as it will get for home viewing.
 It's not a presentation intended to 'Wow' you with eye candy but settle you into the characters and story.
 The Blu-ray seems to do that adeptly.

 CLICK EACH BLU-RAY CAPTURE TO SEE ALL IMAGES IN FULL 1920X1080 RESOLUTION

-John Williams (War Horse, The Fury, The Cowboys) does a fairly sedate score and it is presented in a DTS-HD Master 2.0 channel at a reasonable 1690 kbps.
+John Williams (The Rare Breed, War Horse, The Fury, The Cowboys) does a fairly sedate score and it is presented in a DTS-HD Master 2.0 channel at a reasonable 1690 kbps.
 Audio is, at times, intentionally scattered adding to the atmosphere and it creates a realistic ambience for the film's vérité feel.
 There are some effects with depth via the lossless.
 There are optional English subtitles offered and my Oppo has identified it as being a region 'A'-locked.